Kate Middleton Talks to Doctors About Postpartum Depression

 Kate Middleton is addressing an issue that affects mothers across the globe: postpartum depression.

-According to a King's College London study published in the British Journal of Psychiatry earlier this year, 25% of pregnant women experience mental health issues.
+According to a King's College London study published in the British Journal of Psychiatry earlier this year, 25% of pregnant women experience mental health problems.

 To learn more about the subject, the Duchess of Cambridge visited the Maurice Wohl Clinical Neuroscience Institute at King's College London on Wednesday.